Pyrole-2002/OG_Vault/Competitive Programming/Graphs/Spanning Trees/Prim's Algorithm.md

 - If we only look at one edge from each already selected vertex, we can sort the edges from each vertex in ascending order of their weights, and store a pointer to the first valid edge.
 - Then after finding and selecting the minimal edge, we update the pointers.
 This gives a complexity of $O(V^2+E)$ and for sorting the edges an additional $O(E\log V)$ which gives the complexity $O(V^2\log V)$ in the worst case.
 ## Dense Graphs
+- For every not yet selected vertex, we will store the minimum edge to an already selected vertex.
+Then during a step, we only look at these minimum weight edges which take $O(V)$.
+- After adding an edge some minimum edge pointers have to be recalculated.
+The weights can only decrease, the minimal weight edge of every non-selected vertex may stay the same or it will be updated by an edge to the newly selected vertex.
+This also takes $O(V)$.
+- Therefore the total complexity becomes $O(V^2)$.
+- This implementation is very convenient for the Euclidean MST where we have $V$ nodes on a plane and the distance between each pair of points is the Euclidean distance between them and we want to find an MST for this complete graph.
+This task can be solved by Prim's Algorithm in $O(V^2)$ time and $O(V)$ space which is not possible with [[Kruskal's Algorithm]].